South Korea votes in tight race on economy and jobs

 Her left-of-centre challenger, Moon Jae-in, is a former human rights lawyer who has promised unconditional aid for North Korea and to reintroduce an engagement policy that ushered in closer ties between the Cold War rivals.

-Those ties started unravelling with the shooting by North Korea of a tourist from the South in 2008, and deteriorated with the sinking of a South Korean warship in 2010, which the North denies, and the shelling of a South Korean island the same year.
+Those ties started unravelling with the shooting by North Korea of a tourist from the South in 2008, and deteriorated with the sinking of a South Korean warship in 2010, something the North denies, and the shelling of a South Korean island later that year.

 More than 40 million people are eligible to vote.

-The polls opened at 6 a.m.
-(2100 GMT) and close at 6 p.m.
-(0900 GMT), when the three network television stations will announce the result of a jointly conducted exit poll.
+The polls open at 6 a.m.
+(9 p.m.
+British time) and close at 6 p.m, when the three network television stations will announce the result of a jointly conducted exit poll.

-One hour into voting, more than 1.1 million had braved freezing temperatures to cast ballots, a slightly higher turnout at that point than five years ago when only 60 percent voted.

-The cold weather -- minus 10 degrees Celsius (14 degrees Fahrenheit) in the capital Seoul early Wednesday and forecast to remain below freezing throughout the day -- was likely to have an impact on turnout, which had been expected to be high.

-While Park's bid to become president has stirred debate and divisions about her father's rule, and the prospect of a nuclear armed North Korea also hangs over the country, the main issues in the election has been the economy.
+While Park's bid to become president has stirred debate and divisions about her father's rule, and the prospect of a nuclear armed North Korea's hangs over the country, the main issues in the election has been the economy.

-Park has proposed more social welfare under what she terms a "economic democratisation" but has given few specifics.
+Park has proposed more social welfare under what she terms a policy of "economic democratisation" but has spelled out few specifics.
 Her party says it will not spend more money to boost the economy.

 Park, who has never married nor had children, has advocated a broader welfare policy than when she ran five years ago, when she failed to win the conservative presidential nomination, and has proposed paying for it by cutting wasteful spending.